Limits of CSP Problems and Efficient Parameter Testing

 \end{theorem}

+The upper bound on $k$ in the above result was subsequently improved by \citet{MS} to $k \in \mathcal{O}(\varepsilon^{-4})$.
 We will see in what follows that also the infinitary version of the above statement is true.
-It will be stated in terms of generalized ground state energies of colored hypergraphs, and will settle the issue regarding the efficiency of testability in the greatest generality with respect to the previously highlighted aspects.
-In order to simplify the analysis we introduce the \emph{canonical form} of the problem, that is ground state energies of $[q]^r$-layered $([-d,d],r)$-graphons with the special interaction $r$-arrays $\hat J^z$ for each $z \in [q]^r$, that have the identity function $f(x)=x$ as the $(z_1, \dots, z_r)$ entry and the constant $0$ function as the other entries.
+It will be stated in terms of layered ground state energies of edge colored hypergraphs, and will settle the issue regarding the efficiency of testability of the mentioned parameters in the greatest generality with respect to the previously highlighted aspects.
+However, what the exact order of the magnitude of the sample complexity of the MAX-$r$CSP and the GSE problem is remains an open question.